Top Ten Books That Would Make a Great Book Club Pick

 @ashleyringger:disqus She’s great.
 I think any of her books would make good book club picks.

-2. Elizabeth Joseph
+2. says: Elizabeth Joseph

 I chuckled out loud when I read your thoughts on ‘The English Patient’.
 That book left me feeling nothing much even though so much things were described…I did not find the point at all…